FedeDP/Clight/README.md

 By default Clight enables all its functions, fallbacking to disable them when they are not supported.
 This means that these features are all enabled with default values:
 * BRIGHTNESS: to make webcam captures and change screen backlight level to match ambient brightness
-* GAMMA: to change screen temperature based on current time of day
+* GAMMA: to change screen temperature based on current time of day (X-only feature)
-* DIMMER: to dim screen after a certain idle time
+* DIMMER: to dim screen after a certain idle time (X-only feature)
-* DPMS: to switch off screen after a certain idle time
+* DPMS: to switch off screen after a certain idle time (X-only feature)

 **All these features but BRIGHTNESS can be turned off through cmdline and config file options.**